The Fighting 69th: Plot

 The plot centers on misfit Jerry Plunkett (James Cagney), a tough-talking New Yorker who displays a mixture of bravado and disrespect for officers.
 Caught up in patriotic fervor when the United States enters WWI, he joins the 69th with aim of winning medals by singlehandedly defeating the Germans.

 However, Plunkett's inexperience and disrespect for command lead to him making errors in battle and eventually show him to be a coward.
 The chaplain, Father Francis P. Duffy (Pat O'Brien) believes there to be something more in the young man and begs the 69th's commanding officer Major "Wild Bill" Donovan (George Brent) to give Plunkett one more chance.
 Donovan reluctantly agrees and when the 69th is ordered to send a squad into no man's land to capture German soldiers for intel, Donovan orders Plunkett to join them.

 Plunkett's inexperience and nervousness lead to him accidentally disclosing the squad's position and leads to the deaths of two well respected soldiers Lieutenant "Long John" Wynn (Dick Foran) and Private Timothy "Timmy" Wynn (William Lundigan).
 Donovan is outraged and ultimately orders Plunkett to be court-martialed.
-However, while he is awaiting execution, Fr Duffy approaches Plunkett in one last attempt to save him spiritually.
+However, while he is awaiting execution, Father Duffy approaches Plunkett in one last attempt to save him spiritually.
 Plunkett begs the priest to release him so he can desert the army and escape the war.
-Fr Duffy declines his request and when his jail cell is destroyed by a German shell and he is freed, Plunkett witnesses Father Duffy ministering to several wounded troops, urging them to keep their faith and have courage.
+As Father Duffy declines his request, the jail cell is destroyed by a German shell and Plunkett is freed, saving Father Duffy from the rubble.
+He then witnesses Father Duffy ministering to several wounded troops immediately afterwards, urging them to keep their faith and have courage.